-As well as discrete lessons and being taught through topics, PSHE weaves through all that we do and is at the heart of our school ethos and culture.
-For example, PSHE is regularly taught through well prepared and planned assemblies which focus on such topics as having a Growth Mindset, how to be resilient, emotional literacy, self-regulation, diversity and bullying.
+PSHE is regularly taught through well prepared and planned assemblies which focus on such topics as having a Growth Mindset, how to be resilient, emotional literacy, self-regulation, diversity and bullying.
 PSHE is also taught through whole class Circle Times and discussions and even through other means such as class novels and poetry.
 As a school we have display boards which celebrate hard work and effort.
-We also show case personal qualities such as kindness through our Kindness Tree.
 We have regular Mindfulness activities throughout the day, this includes things such as yoga, meditation and massage.
-The school gets involved in a variety of fundraising events throughout the year.
+The school gets involved in a variety of fund-raising events throughout the year.
 The school also engages with national days such as Odd Sock Day and anti-bullying week.
-The school holds an annual Healthy Body week and in recent years this has been developed into a healthy mind and body week.